GameAnalytics/python-style-guide/README.md

 Once a package has been built into a wheel, this artifact can then be distributed and installed anywhere, by any package manager.

 ### Versioning
-If you are building a package, espcecially if you are building a library, you need to version the package.
+If you are building a package, especially if you are building a library, you need to version the package.
 You are free to use any versioning scheme, as long as you are consistent about what the version numbers *mean*.

 A popular versioning standard is [semantic versioning](https://semver.org/) or SemVer.